MipHolmes/MipHolmes/README.md

 - 👋 Hi, I’m @MipHolmes
 - 👀 I’m interested in ...
-Cybersecurity: Web Applications, Network, Cloud, SDN/NFV, Containers, OT/Cyber-physical systems, PenTesting, Threat Intel, etc.
+Web Application Security and CVEs
 - 🌱 I’m currently learning ...
+SDN/NFV, Containerization, and Cloud
 - 💞️ I’m looking to collaborate on ...
+Penetration Testing engagements
 - 📫 How to reach me ...
+GitHub,
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ... - I'm hyper-obssessed with Geography
+                   - I run a secondhand clothing shop (@Mazeatlanta on Depop)
+                    - I really want to go cliff diving

 <!---
 MipHolmes/MipHolmes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.